lliu58b/social-video-verification-hackathon/README.md

 ## Task

 - Run the `full_sequence_exp.py` and generate results using our existing social deepfake detection method.
-You can see that it is successful about 80% of the time.
+You can see that it is successful about 70-80% of the time when one video is faked among a set of six videos.
 - Can you do better?

 ### Possible approaches: